|

 other children having been at the raided addresses.
 "We are convinced that we are on to a group, or individuals, that were

+involved in trafficking Adam into the country," O'Reilly said.
 They are also trying to trace the witch doctor who brewed a potion containing

 bone fragments which the boy swallowed before he died.
 The fragments have been submitted to New York's medical examiner who

+will use techniques developed to identify September 11 victims.
 "Interesting substances" found in the raids will also be compared with

 the potion found in Adam's intestines.
 Police think some of the items confiscated could be linked to rituals.
 Metropolitan